 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a rating of five (5) points out of a possible ten (10) points in this category.
-This resulted in a weighted score of thirty seven and half in this category.
-This score is much lower than the other employee within her competitive level.
-The Principal of Aiton was given the discretion to complete Employee's CLDF.
+Employee received a total of zero (0) points out of a possible ten (10) points in this category; a score much lower than the other employee within her competitive level.
+Employee argues that the documentary evidence does not support the score afforded to her.
+Again, the Principal of Roosevelt was given the discretion to complete Employee's CLDF.
 Employee has provided little credible evidence that may bolster her score in this area.
-Moreover, I find that the Principal at Aiton had wide latitude to invoke her managerial discretion with respect to assessing the on-the-job performance and capabilities of her subordinates.
-With respect to Office and School needs, I find that in this matter I will not substitute my judgment for that of the Principal of Aiton as it relates to the score she accorded to Employee and her colleague in the instant matter.
+Moreover, I find that the Principal at Roosevelt had wide latitude to invoke her managerial discretion with respect to assessing the on-the-job performance and capabilities of her subordinates.
+With respect to Office and School needs, I find that in this matter I will not substitute my judgment for that of the Principal of Roosevelt as it relates to the score she accorded to Employee and her colleague in the instant matter.